vinceimbat/vinceimbat/content/thoughts/live in the now.md

 sr-interval: 4
 sr-ease: 270
 ---
-Living in the Now is everything particularly if you have articulated your purpose as a mental state ([[thoughts/align purpose with a core desired mental state|align purpose with a core desired mental state]]) because [[thoughts/presence is the foundation|presence is the foundation]].
+Living in the Now is everything particularly if you have articulated your purpose as a mental state ([[align purpose with a core desired mental state|align purpose with a core desired mental state]]) because [[thoughts/presence is the foundation|presence is the foundation]].